 Wal-Mart U.S. CEO Eduardo Castro-Wright said on the call that families are eating at home more often, spurring demand for groceries as well as items used for home cooking and entertaining.

-At its Sam's Club stores, the company said sales of big ticket items, like furniture and jewelry, remain under pressure.
+At its Sam's Club stores, sales of big ticket items, like furniture and jewelry, remain under pressure, the company said.

 Wal-Mart said it will keep a close eye on expenses so it can continue to try to keep its prices lower than rivals.

-Chief Financial Officer Tom Schoewe said he now expects capital expenditures for the current fiscal year to be in the range of $12.5 billion to $13.5 billion, down from an earlier view of $13 billion to $14.5 billion.
+Schoewe now expects capital expenditures for the current fiscal year in a range of $12.5 billion to $13.5 billion, down from an earlier view of $13 billion to $14.5 billion.

-The retailer also said that while it stopped buying back shares in the fourth quarter, it believes it is appropriate to restart buying back shares this year.
+The retailer also said that while it stopped buying back shares in the fourth quarter, it believes it is appropriate to resume those purchases.

 For the first quarter, Wal-Mart forecast earnings of 72 to 77 cents per share, with full-year earnings of $3.45 to $3.60.
 Analysts had forecast 77 cents per share for the first quarter and $3.57 for the year.